openemr/host-openemr-on-aws-fargate/README.md

 # Automating DNS Setup

+Note: to use SES with OpenEMR to send emails you will need to follow [the documentation from AWS to take your account out of SES sandbox mode](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) (when you create an AWS account it starts out in sandbox mode by default).

 If you want to get started as quickly as possible I'd recommend purchasing a route53 domain by following [these instructions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section).

 If `route53_domain` is set to the domain of a public hosted zone in the same AWS account the architecture will automate the setup and maintenance of SSL materials.
 A certificate with auto-renewal enabled will be generated for HTTPS and an alias record accessible from a web browser will be created at https://openemr.${domain_name} (i.e. https://openemr.emr-testing.com).